Frequently Asked Questions (FAQ)¶

 This issue is relatively complex, as it involves HIL or real-flight simulation and is highly dependent on software and hardware configurations.
 It is recommended to troubleshoot in the following order:

-- First, refer to the low-level control development workflow documentation: [RflySim Installation Path]\RflySimAPIs\5.RflySimFlyCtrl\2.AdvExps\e0_DevWorkflow\1.Low-level_Controller_Dev to verify whether the current development and deployment workflow itself is correct.
+- First, refer to the low-level control development workflow documentation: [RflySim installation path]\RflySimAPIs\5.RflySimFlyCtrl\2.AdvExps\e0_DevWorkflow\1.Low-level_Controller_Dev to verify whether the current development and deployment workflow itself is correct.

 - Check whether the hardware can first complete basic HIL simulation or real-flight validation under the official firmware.
-For HIL basic validation, refer to: [RflySim Installation Path]\RflySimAPIs\1.RflySimIntro\2.AdvExps\e2.FCUIntro.
+For HIL basic validation, refer to: [RflySim installation path]\RflySimAPIs\1.RflySimIntro\2.AdvExps\e2.FCUIntro.

 - Finally, confirm that all hardware connections and statuses are normal—for example, whether the USB cable is the official standard model, whether the remote controller channel settings are correct, and whether the flight controller and ESC connection ports on the actual aircraft are correctly configured.